A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] Make an interface that takes puts in seeds and phytogrow and extracts the seeds and essence
 - [ ] make phytos for nether stars, quartz and uranium
 - [ ] setup warden in a hyper box with environmental controller above him to heal him and the spells to suck him off for mana
+- [ ] farm materials for the ender upgrades

 ## beginner gear guide and progression